edmundsj/thriveautistic/README.md

 This site uses a next.js frontend and supabase backend.

 ## Backlog
-- [] Add ability to edit existing strategies
+- [] Add ability for users to remove tags from existing strategies
-- [] Add "tags" input and display to strategies
+- [] Add ability for users to create entirely new tags when creating a strategy
 - [] Implement most / least helpful sort
 - [] Add ability for non-authors to suggest changes to strategies
 - [] Acquire custom domain name, setup DNS